HAJEKEL/CV_LTH_pre-training_depth-estimation/README.md

 ## Reproduction Steps

-To reproduce the DARTS search, follow the steps below:
+To reproduce the fine tuning process, follow the steps below:

 1. Create a Google Compute Engine virtual machine instance with at least one GPU in all regions.
 You can follow the steps below:
    - Go to the [GCP Console](https://console.cloud.google.com/) and create a new project if you haven't done so already.